Precedence Entertainment

 Precedence Entertainment was a publisher of collectible card games and role-playing games.
 Games produced include the Tomb Raider Collectible Card Game which was nominated for an Origins Award in 1999, the Babylon 5 Collectible Card Game, The Wheel of Time CCG, Immortal: The Invisible War, Rifts Collectible Card Game and The Terminator Collectible Card Game.
-The company was first formed in 1993 as the merchandising arm of Reality Simulations, they ceased operations on April 12, 2002.
+The company was first formed in 1993 by Randy Lindsay and developed into the merchandising arm of Reality Simulations, they ceased operations on April 12, 2002.